Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A brain tumor is a mass of abnormal cells in the brain.
-It can have the following characteristics:
+It can have the following features:

-A tumor can be primary (started in the brain).
-Or, a tumor can be metastatic (traveled to the brain from another part of the body).
-In children, primary tumors are more common than metastatic tumors.
+A tumor can be primary.
+This means it started in the brain.
+Or, a tumor can be metastatic.
+This is a cancer that traveled to the brain from another part of the body.
+In children, primary tumors are much more common than metastatic tumors.

 A tumor can be benign or malignant.
 Most benign tumors are made up of slow-growing cells that rarely spread.
-The cells are not likely to be cancerous.
-Most malignant tumors are made up of fast-growing cells that invade surrounding tissue.
-The cells are more likely to be cancerous.
-Both benign and malignant tumors can be life threatening and can require intensive treatment.
+The benign tumor cells are not cancer.
+They are not likely to spread to other parts of the brain or body.
+Most malignant tumors are made up of fast-growing cells that grow into nearby tissue.
+The malignant tumor cells are cancer.
+They are more likely to spread to other parts of the brain.
+Both benign and malignant tumors can be life threatening and can need a lot of treatment.

 A brain tumor can affect each child differently.
 Common symptoms of a brain tumor include: